A partnership between industry and academia to decarbonise bi-mode rail transport in the UK.

 We developed a detailed computer model of a bi-mode train and used this to reduce their carbon dioxide emissions.

-bi-mode train is one which can draw power from the overhead line equipment (OLE) – the wires that hang over an electrified train track – or diesel engines.
+A bi-mode train is one which can draw power from the overhead line equipment (OLE) – the wires that hang over an electrified train track – or diesel engines.
 We developed methods for controlling the diesel engines to reduce the amount of carbon dioxide they emit under operation.

 Results